Cork and kerry, Ireland

 Building the best micro wedding or elopement timeline for photography is one of the many things I do for my couples.
 There’s a lot that goes into it, but if you’re in the early planning stage and just want a rough idea of how long you should book me, here’s some info that should help:

 2. What type of day are you envisioning?
 Do you see yourselves spending the day hiking, flying in a helicopter, and running around in the mountains until after the sun goes down?
 Or are you looking for a slow and relaxed kind of day?
-Maybe start with some yoga at sunrise, then have a quiet breakfast together, an easy hike to an alpine lake, and a picnic by the fire.
+Maybe start with some yoga at sunrise, then have a quiet breakfast together, an easy hike along a coastal path, and a picnic by the fire.

 Micro Wedding and Elopement Timeline Examples

 Thinking about what your elopement day could look like is one thing.
 Seeing it all written down is something else.
 I often have couples start out thinking they need 4-6 hours but then add on time later.
-This usually happens when either they didn’t realize how much time their day would really take, or they’ve added something into their dream elopement.
+This usually happens when either they didn’t realize how much time their day would really take, or they’ve added something to their dream elopement since they first booked.

 If you think you may end up in that position, there’s no need to stress.
-The retainer you pay to book me and hold your date is the same no matter how many hours you book me for, so you can always add on hours after you’ve booked!
+The retainer you pay to book me and hold your date is the same no matter which package you’ve booked, so you can always add on time later!

 Two-Day Elopement Timeline Example